B-Rich/Watson/README.md

 In the above example, we have a very simple command of "ping" which can be activated by the chat command "watson ping" but obviously that's not very useful or exciting.
 Don't worry, you can create much more complicated command syntaxes!

-All commands are tokenized by whitespace, so no token can have any whitespace in it.
+Below is a list of the basic functionality a command syntax can have.
+Though, the best way to learn is often through example.
+Take this time to go ahead and read through some of the default chat modules (We suggest the quips.py module for starters) to see some command syntaxes in their native environments.

+Once you've done that, on with the tutorial!

 * __String Literals__: In the above example, "ping" is a string literal.
 The command must have that word in that exact spot.
-Simply write the word in the command, as in `@command_function("show me the money")` Watson will only run that function once it gets the command, "watson show me the money"
+Simply write the word in the command, as in `@command_function("ping")` Watson will only run that function once it gets the command, "watson ping."
+All string literals are tokenized via spaces, so anything separated by whitespace is considered a separate token.

 * __String Literals With Multiple Values__: People always have different ways of phrasing things.
 When you write commands, you should be aware of this, and we've provided a way for your commands to give a little leeway.
 Simply add a forward slash between values a string literal can have.
-For example, `@command_function("show me the money/monies/monkeys")` would work for any of the commands "watson show me the money" or "watson show me the monkeys" Note that the command "watson show me the money/monies/monkeys" will fail, and that you must send only one of the options
+For example, `@command_function("show me the money/monies/monkeys")` has four string literals in it, "show", "me", "the", and one that can have any of the values of "money", "monies", and "monkeys".
+This would work for any of the commands "watson show me the money" or "watson show me the monkeys" Note that the command "watson show me the money/monies/monkeys" will fail, and that you must send only one of the options

 * __Variable__: Say you want to get a value from a command.
 We can do that!
 In the following command, "direction" is a variable that will get passed to the function:
   `@command_function("go <direction>")
    def go(self, user, direction):`
 Note that the function must take an argument with the same name as each variable in the command.
 In this example, the command "watson go up" would pass the string "up" to the go() function.

+* __Variables With Prefixes and/or Postfixes__: Variables don't have to be whole words.
+The following is completely valid: `@command_function("deploy branch=<branch>")` Note, though, that any given token cannot have multiple variable tags.
+The following is INVALID: `@command_function("deploy branch=<branch>&user=<user>")` but the following case is perfectly fine: `@command_function("deploy branch=<branch> user=<user>")` This is because each variable is tokenized out via whitespace.

 * __Variable With Required Values__: In the above example, the command would accept "watson go fish" and "watson go fubar" as valid directions, but sometimes you want to limit choices.
 Check out the following command syntax: `@command_function("go <direction=north/west/east/south/up/down>"` In this case, only those six directions would be considered valid, and the command "go fish" would not trigger this function.

-* __Variables With Prefixes and/or Postfixes__: Variables don't have to be whole words.
-The following is completely valid: `@command_function("deploy branch=<branch>")` Note, though, that any given token cannot have multiple variable tags.
-The following is INVALID: `command_function("deploy branch=<branch>&user=<user>")`

 * __Optional Parts__: In the Watson command syntax, you can specify part of a command as optional.
 To do this, just surround it with square brackets.
 Like the following: `@command_function("m[o]ustachify <actor>")` and `@command_function("deploy <branch> [because <reason>]` In the first example, the "o" is optional, and the command will work with or without it.
 In the latter example, you can run it with or without adding a reason, but note that if no reason is supplied, your function will not be passed a "reason" variable, and you must provide a default value for it.